Credal Bayesian Deep Learning: Introduction

-In this work we introduce imprecise Bayesian neural networks (IBNNs).
-Unlike other techniques in the fields of artificial intelligence (AI) and machine learning (ML) involving imprecise probabilities -- that typically only focus on classification problems -- IBNNs can be used for classification, prediction, and regression.
-They capture the ambiguity the designer faces when selecting which prior to choose for the parameters of a neural network and which likelihood distribution to choose for the training data at hand.
-An IBNN can be defined as a NN trained using credal prior and likelihood sets.
-Credal sets are convex sets of probability measures (see Remark \ref{rem_fin_1}); we use them to train IBNNs in order to overcome some of the drawbacks of BNNs.
-In particular, they allow to counter the criticism to the practice in (standard) Bayesian statistics of (i) using a single, arbitrary prior to represent the initial state of ignorance of the agent, (ii) using non-informative priors to model ignorance, and (iii) using a single, arbitrary likelihood to represent the agent's knowledge about the sampling model.\footnote{Criticisms (i) and (iii) are also pointed out in \cite[Section 2.2]{cuzzo}.} As a consequence, credal sets make the analysis more robust to prior and likelihood misspecification.
-In addition, they make it possible to quantify and distinguish between epistemic (i.e. reducible) and aleatoric (i.e. irreducible) uncertainties.
+We use a credal set approach to overcome some of the drawbacks of single BNNs.
+In particular, CBDL allows to counter the criticism to the practice in (standard) Bayesian statistics of (i) using a single, arbitrary prior to represent the initial state of ignorance of the agent, (ii) using non-informative priors to model ignorance, and (iii) using a single, arbitrary likelihood to represent the agent's knowledge about the sampling model.\footnote{Criticisms (i) and (iii) are also pointed out in \cite[Section 2.2]{cuzzo}.} As a consequence, credal sets make the analysis more robust to prior and likelihood misspecification.
+In addition, they make it possible to quantify and distinguish between epistemic and aleatoric uncertainties (EU and AU, respectively).
 This is desirable in light of several areas of recent ML research, such as Bayesian deep learning \cite{depeweg2018decomposition,kendall2017uncertainties}, adversarial example detection \cite{smith2018understanding}, and data augmentation in Bayesian classification \cite{kapoor2022uncertainty}.

-The motivation for training an artificial NN using credal sets is twofold: (i) a single probability distribution does not suffice to represent ignorance in the sense of lack of knowledge \cite{eyke}, and (ii) working with credal sets allows to be robust against prior and likelihood misspecification.
-A more in-depth discussion can be found in Appendix \ref{motivation}.
-In addition, we point out that despite a hierarchical Bayesian model (HBM) approach seems to be a viable alternative to one based on credal sets, these latter are better justified philosophically, and do not suffer from the same theoretical shortcomings of HBM approaches \cite{bernardo, eyke, jeffreys,walley}.
-A more detailed explanation can be found in Appendix \ref{use_credal_sets}.